Reynolds Tichenor: Early years

 Walker Reynolds Tichenor was born on January 26, 1877, in Alpine, Alabama, the only son of Isaac Taylor Tichenor and Eppie Reynolds.
 His father Isaac was a pastor and president of the Agricultural and Mechanical College of Alabama, now known as Auburn University.
 Walker lived in Auburn, Alabama until he was four years old, then moved to Atlanta, Georgia.
 He played and watched baseball from a young age.

 College football

 Auburn

-Tichenor enrolled at Auburn University in 1893, and was a member of Kappa Alpha.
+Tichenor enrolled at Auburn University in 1893, and was a member of Kappa Alpha Order.
 He was captain of the 1896 Auburn Tigers football team, and returned to assist his alma mater in the 1910s.
 When coach Mike Donahue's health failed in 1911, Tichenor was largely responsible for Auburn's strong showing in holding Georgia to a scoreless tie, for which he was awarded a gold watch by the team.
 He also assisted the Southern Intercollegiate Athletic Association (SIAA) champion 1913, 1914, and 1919 Auburn teams.